 - Donate: Certain charities may accept old mobile phones in good conditions, either for reselling in an op shop or to donate directly to those in need.

-When looking to give away or dispose of your mobile phone, to ensure privacy you’ll probably want to wipe data from both your phone and SIM card, and factory reset the phone.
-Mobile Muster states it does this as part of its recycling program.
+When looking to give away or dispose of your mobile phone, to ensure privacy you’ll probably want to wipe data from both your phone and SIM card, and factory reset the phone – Mobile Muster states it does this as part of its recycling program.
+Putting it back in the original box helps too, as does including any information, chargers or documentation when you picked it up.

-- Mobile Muster’s recycling program boasts many collection sites, and alternatively, you can mail your old mobile for free.
-Instructions on posting can be found
+- Mobile Muster’s recycling program involves an array of collection sites, and alternatively, you can mail your old mobile in for free.
+Instructions on posting can be found below, or on the Mobile Muster website.

 Where can I recycle my mobile phone?